George Krugers: Silent film

 By 1928 he was reportedly working on film adaptations of the folktales Roro Mendut and Prono Tjitro, although it is not known if he finished them.
-He did, however, complete a documentary entitled Het Groote Mekka-Feest (The Great Mecca Feast) which followed hajj pilgrims from the Indies during their trip to Mecca.
-The film premiered in Leiden, the Netherlands, on November 8, 1928.
+He did, however, complete a documentary entitled The Great Mecca Feast, which followed hajj pilgrims from the Indies during their trip to Mecca.
+The film premiered in Leiden, the Netherlands, on 8 November 1928.
 This premiere was attended by numerous Dutch socialites, including Princess Juliana, and given an introduction by Dutch Orientalist Christiaan Snouck Hurgronje.

 Talkies

 The first talkies shown in the Indies, Fox Movietone Follies of 1929 and The Rainbow Man (both 1929), came from the United States and were screened in late 1929.
 This encouraged Krugers to make Karnadi Anemer Bangkong (Karnadi the Frog Contractor), an adaptation of the book by Yuhana, in 1930.
 The comedy, made with a single system camera that Krugers had obtained with the help of his Society of Motion Picture and Television Engineers membership, is generally thought the first locally produced talkie released in the country, but had poor technical quality.
 It was a critical failure, as the majority Sundanese audience felt that they were being insulted; contemporary director Joshua Wong suggested that this poor reception was partly owing to the main character eating a frog, something which is forbidden for Muslims.

 Following this failure, Krugers made the documentary Atma De Vischer (1931), which followed Queen Wilhelmina and Prince Hendrik on a trip through the Hague, before being signed to Tan's Film.
 With Tan's, Krugers made two films.
 First he was asked to handle cinematography on Bachtiar Effendi's 1932 talkie Njai Dasima, an adaptation of G. Francis' 1896 novel Tjerita Njai Dasima (Story of Njai Dasima).
 He then directed and produced Huwen op Bevel (Forced to Marry; 1931), which was advertised as featuring songs and comedy.
 The film was a commercial failure, leading to all rights being acquired by Tan's.
 He is recorded as planning a further two films, De Nona (Of Ladies) and Raonah, but neither was made.

 During 1934 and early 1935, all feature films released in the Dutch East Indies had been produced by The Teng Chun.
 This situation was created by the Great Depression, which had led to the Dutch East Indies government collecting higher taxes, advertisers asking for more money, and cinemas selling tickets at lower prices; this ensured that there was a very low profit margin for local films.
 During this period cinemas in the country mainly showed Hollywood productions.
 Krugers left the Indies in 1936 and moved to Hong Kong.
 He later returned to the Netherlands, where he died in 1964.